FilipeAlexCosta/Sudoku-Solver/README.md

 The current version is a simple brute force using recursion.
 Still needs more tests.
-For now I think this is it, altough I may come back some day to try an iterative solve using the log I made (even tough it will be pretty much the same).
+I think there is a bug with recursion that is being masked by the algorithm's ability to find the square with least possible available numbers.